cgeyskens/phd/candidate-profiling/README.md

     `fluorescence-intensity-plots.ipynb`

-with accompanied data in folder `wb-dev-data`
+with accompanied data in folder `wb-dev-data` & `fluor-intensity-data`